brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Unfortunately, every top-level block contains an even number of remaining errors, so Bob is not able to make any progress during this iteration.

 Bob has no choice but to move on to the next iteration N+1.
 In the next iteration, Bon reshuffles the keys (using a different shuffling order).
-Then he breaks up the reshuffled key into top-level blocks again, but using bigger blocks this time.It i
+Then he breaks up the reshuffled key into top-level blocks again, but using bigger blocks this time.

 We might up with something like this at the beginning of iteration N+1: